 Soil Health Management Planning

-Oahu RC&D will begin piloting soil health management planning in 2021, addressing the growing interest among Hawaii producers to build soil health.
+Oahu RC&D is piloting soil health management planning, to address the growing interest among Hawaii producers to build soil health.

 For the producer: